c0d-0x/Cyber-Security-Journey/Notes/Systems Programming/Operating Systems.md

 - **Creation:** The operating system creates new processes using a process creation system call (e.g., `fork()` in Unix-like systems).
 - **Scheduling:** The operating system decides which ready process to run next, using scheduling algorithms (e.g., round-robin, priority-based).
 - **Context switching:** The operating system switches between processes, saving the state of the current process and restoring the state of the next process.
-- **Synchronization:** Processes may need to coordinate their actions using mechanisms like semaphores, mutexes, and condition variables to prevent race conditions and ensure data consistency.
+- **Synchronisation:** Processes may need to coordinate their actions using mechanisms like semaphores, mutexes, and condition variables to prevent race conditions and ensure data consistency.
 - **Communication:** Processes can communicate with each other through various methods, such as shared memory, message passing, or pipes.
 - **Termination:** A process can terminate voluntarily or due to an error.
 The operating system releases its resources and cleans up.

 **Importance of Processes:**

-- **Multitasking:** Processes enable multiple programs to run simultaneously, improving system responsiveness and resource utilization.
+- **Multitasking:** Processes enable multiple programs to run simultaneously, improving system responsiveness and resource utilisation.
-- **Modularity:** Processes provide a way to structure programs into independent units, promoting code maintainability and reusability.
+- **Modularity:** Processes provide a way to structure programs into independent units, promoting code maintainability and re-usability.
 - **Protection:** Process isolation safeguards system integrity and prevents errors in one process from affecting others.

 **Common Process Management Scenarios in C:**